 Modern Times, Old Buildings

 Before we moved there, we had the office next door.
 That one had steam heat, which rattled and knocked like an angry old man, and the landlord wasn't the least bit interested in any of this.
 The Lovely Marianne, my wife and business partner, hated that heating system because it put out more heat than a squad of cheerleaders, and she is a bit older than most cheerleaders and not a fan of rooms that are too hot.
-Marianne also hated our old landlord because he kept telling her that this is the way steam heat works and that there’s not much anyone can do about it.
-She glared at him and he, in turned spent as little time as possible in our office because The Lovely Marianne can be a fearsome woman.
+Neither were the ladies that worked with her.
+Marianne also hated our old landlord because he kept telling her that this is the way steam heat works, and that there’s not much anyone can do about it.
+She glared at him and he, in turn, spent as little time as possible in our office because The Lovely Marianne can be a fearsome woman.

-The system has two thermostats but no zones.
-There was a tenant directly above us who regularly let the water in his tub overflow down onto our file cabinets.
+The system had two thermostats but no zones.
+There was a residential tenant directly above us who regularly let the water in his tub overflow down onto our file cabinets.
 The landlord’s response to this was to buy Marianne a tall plastic garbage pail.
 He told her to place it on top of the file cabinets, the thinking being that it’s easier to catch the water than it is to attempt to change human nature.
-And since we’re the ones doing the catching, this was an easy decision for him to make.
+And since we were the ones doing the catching, this was an easy decision for him to make.

-The guy upstairs had a Honeywell T87 thermostat and so did we.
-Either thermostat could start the oil burner, but not both at the same time because there’s also a toggle switch that’s wired in series with the two thermostats.
+The guy upstairs had a Honeywell T87 thermostat, and so did we.
+Either thermostat could start the oil burner, but not both at the same time because there was also a toggle switch that was wired in series with the two thermostats.
 We had the toggle switch in our space, so we got to make the decision as to who had heat and who didn’t.
 This was the landlord’s idea.
-His reasoning was that we could toggle the heat on during our regular office hours, and then toggle it in the tenant’s favor when we leave for the day.
-This was around the same time that he tenant was returning from work, so it all should work out.
-The landlord figured it was like passing a baton.
+His reasoning was that we could toggle the heat on during our regular office hours, and then toggle it in the tenant’s favor when we left for the day.
+This happened around the same time that the tenant was returning from work, so it all should work out.
+The landlord figured it was like passing a baton in a relay race.

-Now, because there is no zoning in this building, everyone gets heat all the time.
-It’s really a question of how much heat.
-During the day, The Lovely Marianne would toggle and then turn our thermostat down to 50 degrees, which throttled her office air temperature down to a mere 80 sweltering degrees (I work at home, thank you very much).
-When she did this, the upstairs apartment was cooler, of course, (perhaps 60 degrees) because this system is also completely out of balance, due to the air vents being both older than the building, and more clogged than the Long Island Expressway.
+Now, because there was no zoning in this building, everyone got heat all the time.
+It really was a question of how much heat.
+During the day, The Lovely Marianne would toggle and then turn our thermostat down to 50 degrees, which throttled her office air temperature down to a mere 80 sweltering degrees.
+I was working at home at the time, and tried my best to mind my own business.
+However, when The Lovely Marianne did this, the upstairs apartment was, of course, cooler, perhaps 60 degrees because this system was also completely out of balance, due to the air vents being both older than the building, and more clogged than the Long Island Expressway.
 There was also the steam boiler's near-boiler piping to consider.
-It was mortal-sin wrong, and the boiler contained water that looked like it was left over from Woodstock.
+It was as wrong as mortal-sin, and the boiler contained water that looked like it was left over from Woodstock.
 The insulation was gone from the pipes in the basement, where we stored all of the books that I had written about solving heating problems.
-These books sit heavy on pallets, basking in the heat.
+These books sat heavy on pallets, basking in the heat.

 Whenever the upstairs tenant let his tub overflow down onto our file cabinets, The Lovely Marianne would get even by forgetting to toggle his heat on as she left for the day – or for the weekend.
-And that would get the landlord out of bed because the tenant isn’t at all bashful about using the telephone.
+And that would get the landlord out of bed because the tenant wasn’t at all bashful about using his telephone as a bludgeon.

 We take justice where we can in this world.

-My daughter Meghan went to college in Massachusetts.
-She’s very smart and her school is old and famous.
+Our daughter Meghan went to college in Massachusetts.
+She’s very smart, and her school is old and famous.
 During her junior year, she lived in a garden apartment that I thought was pretty decent.
-She was on the third floor (no elevators) and she had two roommates.
+She was on the third floor (there were no elevators) and she had two roommates.
 They spent a good year together and there were plenty of parties.
 I’d stop by to visit whenever I was passing through.
 The hallways reeked of beer and vomit, but Meg assured me that neither came from her or her roommates.
 “That’s just the way college smells, Dad,” she said.

 For her senior year, they all moved to another apartment.
-They were all very excited to be able to get into this place.
+They were very excited to be able to get into this place.
 In fact, she and her roommates had to apply two years in advance to get into this place.
-It’s was on the street, the choicest spot in the entire college neighborhood, the place where all the cute guys lived, the epicenter of beer and vomit, and they were delighted.
+It was on the choicest street in the entire college neighborhood, the place where all the cute guys lived, the epicenter of beer and vomit, and they were delighted.
 “What’s it like there, Meg?”
 I asked.